 Safe Harbor 401(k) Plans: Answers To Common Questions

-When a 401(k) plan fails nondiscrimination testing, it’s usually business owners that bear the brunt of the consequences.
-They usually receive the largest contribution refunds when the ADP/ACP test fails and make a 3% contribution to non-owners when their plan is top-heavy.
+When a 401(k) plan fails a nondiscrimination test, it’s usually business owners that bear the brunt of the consequences.
+They often receive the largest contribution refunds when the ADP/ACP test fails and must fund a 3% contribution to non-owners when their plan is top-heavy.

 Given these consequences, it is little wonder why business owners find safe harbor 401(k) plans attractive.
 They can eliminate the risk of ADP/ACP refunds while usually costing about the same as a top-heavy 401(k) plan.